 Medicare Payment Resources

 Ensuring you are properly reimbursed by Medicare can be challenging.
-CPII has provided a wealth of resources to guide you through the most recent regulations on getting paid by Medicare.
+ACP has provided a wealth of resources to guide you through the regulations on getting paid by Medicare.

 Avoiding Medicare & Medicaid Fraud & Abuse